rendajs/manual/manual/en/studio-windows/entity-editor.md

 # Entity Editor

 The entity editor is where all the magic happens.
-Naturally it is also the most visualy interesting content window inside Renda Studio.
+Naturally it is also the most visualy interesting window inside Renda Studio.
 The entity editor is what allows you to move around entities, or make adjustments to properties while instantly seeing the updated changes.

 ## Navigating the Editor

-When you are using a touchpad that supports two finger scrolling, you can use that to controll the camera.
+When you are using a touchpad that supports two finger scrolling, you can use that to control the camera.

 By default, the camera orbits around when dragging like this, but there are a few modifier keys that you can use to control the behaviour of the camera: